sbarili/Barili_CSCS2270_FinalProject/README.md

 /*
 ~I cloned this repo onto my machine and I couldn't get the program to run form the command line.
 I had to decompress the .zip file and run the .cbp from the IDE.
 If anyone could get this program running from the ubuntu command line that would be great.
 ~invalid menu options in some cases may cause a segmentation fault or endless loop.
 I attempted to eliminate most edge cases but I'm not sure if I got all of them
+~when I try to compile and run this program from the command line, it throws an error regarding non-static data types in the Bookstore class.
+If you attempt to run the program from the command line you'll get the same error.
+It might be an issue with how I'm attempting to build or run the program or it might be an issue with my code, but I couldn't resolve the issue before the due date.
 */